 David replacing a book in the museum’s private library (not open to the public)

+Volunteers look after the grounds including mowing the lawns and tending the semi-wild shrub beds.
+Several of the volunteers take a keen interest in the flora and fauna in and around the museum and are becoming quite knowledgeable on the subject.
 Being within the Dinton Pastures Nature Reserve the grounds of the museum has some interesting natural plant species.
 The gardens are covered on another page.
-Click on the button below:
+Click on the daisy below:

 Apart from the exhibits and the many displays and models of aircraft, the museum provides a gift shop, refreshments, toilets and facilities for the disabled.